Cordignano

-Cordignano is a town and comune with 7,020 inhabitants in the province of Treviso, Veneto, Italy.
+Cordignano is a comune (municipality), with 6,812 inhabitants in the province of Treviso, in the Italian region of Veneto and borders the following municipalities: Caneva (PN), Cappella Maggiore, Colle Umberto, Fregona, Godega di Sant'Urbano, Orsago, Sacile (PN).

+Origin of the name

+Cordignano, attested in 1138 as Curdiniano and in 1298 as Crudiniano, is thought to be a predial derived from the Latin personal Cordo or Cordus.

+Originally, it referred only to the castle of Cordignano (today's Castelat di Villa di Villa), while the town was long called San Cassiano del Meschio, an expression that is still preserved in the dialect and to indicate the parish church.

 Morphology of the territory

 Located on the border between Veneto and Friuli-Venezia Giulia (province of Pordenone), the municipality of Cordignano covers a considerable portion of the territory, elevation varying between 25 and 1079 m above sea level, extending from the plateau to the plains below Cansiglio, to the north of road SS 13.

 Element that strongly characterizes the region is the presence of Meschio River, which runs through the town, coming from Vittorio Veneto.

 History

 The first inhabited center of the territory of the municipality dates back to prehistoric times.
 It then traces of a fort (known as Castelat) dated between the 14th and 10th centuries BC, in the north, at the Alpine foothills of Belluno.

 In Roman times the area continued to grow mainly in the agricultural field, forming an active farming community still witnessed in the Middle Ages.
 It was in this period that the center took on the name Corticionus (hence Cordignano).

-In the 13th century it became the curia of Da Camino, then between the 15th and 18th century it was a fief of the Rangoni family of Modena, passing in the 18th century to the branch of the Mocenigo family in Venice with residence at San Stae.
+In the 13th century it became the curia of da Camino, then between the 15th and 18th century it was a fief of the Rangoni family of Modena, passing in the 18th century to the branch of the Mocenigo family in Venice with residence at San Stae.

+The city appears as Curdigniano, on maps in Vaticano Gallery of Maps, painted in years 1580-1585 by Antonio Danti (Vaticano Gallery of Maps).

 In the 20th century Cordignano should be remembered for the development of the craft industry, and then the industry, still thriving today, in part by changing the orientation of agricultural previous centuries and behaving even a redesign of the territory, with vast industrial zones and new infrastructure.